mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 probability of success
                    0.7
 ```
 The miserable p-value of .2491 tells us we can hold on to our hypothesis than 75% of our customers are male.
-Like with the Chi-squared test you can access the p.value property if you store the _binom.test_ function's result in a variable.
+Like with the Chi-squared test, you can access the p.value property if you store the _binom.test_ function's result in a variable.

 ## Two unrelated samples